amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

 #### Arguments

-- `sample_context` (required): The input text prompt to generate text from.
+- `sample_context`: The input text prompt to generate text from.
-- `--temperature` (optional): Controls the randomness of the generated text.
+- `--temperature`: Controls the randomness of the generated text.
 Lower values (e.g., 0.5) make the output more deterministic, while higher values (e.g., 1.0) make it more random.
 Default is `0.7`.
-- `--k_top` (optional): Controls the top-k sampling for text generation.
+- `--k_top`: Controls the top-k sampling for text generation.
 Only the top-k tokens with the highest probabilities are considered for sampling.
 Default is `50`.

 #### Example

-Input:
+**Input:**
 *"Tommy had a little puppy named Max.
 Every day, they went to the park to play.
 Tommy threw a ball, and Max ran to get it."*

-Output:
+**Output:**
-*Tommy had a little puppy named Max.
+*"Tommy had a little puppy named Max.
 Every day, they went to the park to play.
-Tommy threw a ball, and Max ran to get it. **But one day, Max saw a squirrel and chased after it.
+Tommy threw a ball, and Max ran to get it. <u>**But one day, Max saw a squirrel and chased after it.
 Tommy got angry and said, "Max, you are naughty!
 You should not chase squirrels!"
 Max looked sad and said, "I'm sorry, Tommy.
 I just wanted to play with you."
 Tommy hugged Max and said, "It's okay, Max.
 I forgive you.
 Let's play together again."
-And they played happily in the park.***
+And they played happily in the park.</u>"***

 ### Training the Model